Department of Demography

-The Department of Demography also serves as the university-pillar of the Wittgenstein Centre for Demography and Global Human Capital (IIASA, OeAW, University of Vienna).
+The Department of Demography combines demographic research and teaching within the Faculty of Social Sciences at the University of Vienna.
+It also serves as the university-based pillar of the Wittgenstein Centre for Demography and Global Human Capital (IIASA, OeAW, University of Vienna), which holds an international reputation in the field.

 News